ankitgtron/MagzineStore/README.md

----

-## **Project Name:** MagzineStore
+### **Project Name:** MagzineStore

 **Description:**
-MagzineStore is a full-stack library management application built with Node.js, Express, and MongoDB.
+MagzineStore is a full-stack magazine management application built with Node.js, Express, and MongoDB.
 This project introduces users to backend development, database integration, and professional website styling.
-By the end of this project, participants will have a complete understanding of creating and deploying a full-stack web application.
+By the end of this project, participants will have a complete understanding of creating and deploying a full-stack web application for managing magazines.

 ---

 ### **Mission and Objectives**

 #### **Mission:**
-To provide a hands-on learning experience in full-stack web development by building a functional library application with professional design and robust backend features.
+To provide a hands-on learning experience in full-stack web development by building a functional magazine management application with professional design and robust backend features.

 #### **Objectives:**
 1. **Backend Development:**